Jacob and Esau

 Written by (Rev.) Neil MacQueen for the Rotation.org Writing Team

-Permission granted to use for non-commercial teaching purposes.
+Permission granted to print and use for non-commercial teaching purposes.